La Guiannée (La Guignolèe)

 Second Weekend in June

-Living history, live traditional music, folk dancing, french foods, wine tasting, re-enactors in period dress, historic home tours, FREE street dance, promenades (parades), children’s activities, walking tours, tea with ‘Marie Antoinette’ at the Guibourd and much more!
+Celebrating 300 years of French culture and traditions!
+Living history, live traditional music, folk dancing at the Felix Valle State Historic Site, french foods, re-enactors in period dress, historic home tours, street dance with wine & beer tent, promenades (parades), children’s activities, walking tours, tea with ‘Marie Antoinette’ at the Guibourd and much more!

 Pere Marquette Park

 Ste.
-Genevieve’s Independence Day public gathering with music, dancing, food and fireworks!
+Genevieve’s Independence Day public gathering with music, speeches and fireworks.
 Admission is FREE!

 Ste.
 Genevieve County Fair